plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 Permissions-Policy: interest-cohort=()
 ```

-If you have access to the `.htaccess` file on your server, you can edit it with this code to set your Permissions Policy:
+If you have access to the `.htaccess` file on your Apache server, you can edit it with this code to set your Permissions Policy:

 ```
 <IfModule mod_headers.c>